ErickSumargo/CurrencyConverter/README.md

 <br/>

 ## Testing Principles
-If you expect me to write tests for every class in isolation, in all respect, <b>I don't do that</b>.
+If you expect me to write tests for every class under isolation, in all respect, I don't do that.
 Why?
 - We don't capture the behavior of our application we want to preserve.
 - We can't refactor easily because implementation details are exposed to tests.
 - Focusing on methods creates tests that are hard to maintain.
 <br/>

 Instead, I do black-box testing.
-My definition of unit test is the exports from a module, in this case I'm building mobile app with user interface as the contract exposed to the world.
-Hence, `UI.kt` as my sole SUT.
+My definition of unit is the exports from a module, product you're building, in this case I'm building mobile app with user interface as the contract exposed to the world.
+Hence, `UI.kt` is my sole SUT.
 With this,
+- The tests are stable.
+- Tests are implementation detail-agnostic.
-- The tests are stable, implementation detail-agnostic, changes if the domain/ behavior is requested to change.
+- Test only changes if the domain/ behavior is requested to change.

 For details, I highly recommend the followings:
 <br/>